openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 ------------------------------

-This supports one way initiator CHAP authentication functionality into the VMAX backend.
+This supports one way initiator CHAP authentication functionality into the PowerMax backend.
 With CHAP one-way authentication, the storage array challenges the host during the initial link negotiation process and expects to receive a valid credential and CHAP secret in response.
 When challenged, the host transmits a CHAP credential and CHAP secret to the storage array.
-The storage array looks for this credential and CHAP secret which stored in the host initiator's initiator group (IG) information in the ACLX database.
+The storagearray looks for this credential and CHAP secret which stored in the host initiator's initiator group (IG) information in the ACLX database.
 Once a positive authentication occurs, the storage array sends an acceptance message to the host.
 However, if the storage array fails to find any record of the credential/secret pair, it sends a rejection message, and the link is closed.

 Assumptions, Restrictions and Pre-Requisites
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~